 - Ethical, competent professional practice

-- Problem solving within a systems framework and strength perspective
+- Problem solving within a systems framework and strengths perspective

-- Use of advanced practice theories in Multicultural Clinical Practice or Program Development, Policy, and Administration
+- Use of advanced practice theories in Multicultural Clinical Practice or Multicultural Macro Practice settings

 - Evaluation of the effectiveness of program or practice activities

 - An understanding of and respect for diverse peoples and cultures

 - Responsibility and service to the local and global community in the interest of social justice

 - A commitment to oppose oppression of all forms

 Under the instruction and supervision of professionally-trained, MSW-level, and program-approved field instructors, foundation students will spend a minimum of 920 hours in two field practica.
 Advanced standing students will spend a minimum of 500 hours in one field practicum.
 Both the foundation and concentration practica are spread over 2 semesters (fall and spring).
 Both practica are concurrent with enrollment in integrative field seminars, as well as other

 Field practica begin in the fall, but the selection process begins the previous spring in collaboration with two other Twin Cities MSW programs.
 Students attend a field orientation before beginning their search.
 Augsburg College and the University of Minnesota School of Social Work jointly host a field fair where students meet a large number of agencies and potential field instructors.
 Practicum selection involves interviews at approved sites, arranged by the student, and a matching process conducted collaboratively by the field coordinators at the three MSW programs in the Twin Cities.